-Authorized signatory for the SUPPLIER:

-Authorized signatory for the RECIPIENT:
+Authorized signatory for the SUPPLIER: Authorized signatory for the RECIPIENT: Name in block letters: Name in block letters: Date: Date: Place: Place:

 ANNEX (a) to MTA 2.
 DEFINITION OF TERMS

 ACCESS: Acquisition of GENETIC RESOURCES with permission as granted by the country that has sovereign right over those resources (PROVIDING COUNTRY), or other relevant entity.
 Note that this term has not been defined in the Convention on Biological Diversity or the Nagoya Protocol, and may be used differently by some countries or organizations.
 An agreed definition should be included in all legal documents.
 The EU Regulation defines ACCESS as "the acquisition of GENETIC RESOURCES or of traditional knowledge associated with GENETIC RESOURCES in a Party to the Nagoya Protocol".